‘It will take you away and leave you breathless.’

 There are many words that can be used to describe Northern Ontario’s rugged beauty: awe-inspiring, astonishing and inspirational are just a few.
 There are just as many opportunities to experience and explore these incredible landscapes on a trip to Sault Ste.
 Marie.
 Climb aboard the one-day Agawa Canyon Tour Train for a Northern Ontario travel experience that will leave you breathless.

-Departing from the train depot (99 Huron St.) in downtown Sault Ste.
-Marie, Ontario, this 114-mile excursion truly showcases the rugged beauty that is exclusive to the region.
-As you settle into your comfortable coach, you can feel the pace of life slow as the ride evokes a sense of simpler times while raising expectations of the journey that lies ahead.
-Traces of city life soon fade away as the Northern Ontario wilderness begins to unfold outside the large tinted windows.
-The seemingly unending mixed forests of the Canadian Shield open up as you skirt the shores of northern lakes and rivers, cross towering trestles, and set eyes on the same rugged landscapes and majestic views that inspired the Group of Seven to create some of Canada’s most notable works of art.
+As you settle into your comfortable coach, traces of city life soon fade away as the Northern Ontario wilderness begins to unfold outside the windows.
+The mixed forests of the Canadian Shield open up as you skirt the shores of northern lakes, rivers and cross towering trestles.
+Set eyes on the same rugged landscapes and majestic views that inspired the Group of Seven to create some of Canada’s most notable works of art.

 As the train pulls to a stop at mile 114, you’ll have an hour and a half to experience the jewel of the tour – Agawa Canyon Park, which is only accessible by rail.
-There are plenty of picnic areas for those wishing to have lunch during the stopover or you may want to eat prior to arrival or after departure, in order to have the most time to explore the park.
+There are plenty of picnic areas for those wishing to have lunch during the stopover or you may want stretch your legs and go explore!

-Enjoy scenic walks on graveled trails leading to several waterfalls or experience the invigorating climb up over 300 stairs to the breathtaking Lookout perched 250 feet above the canyon floor.
+Enjoy scenic walks on graveled trails leading to the famous Bridal Veil Falls or the lesser know Black Beaver Falls, or experience the invigorating climb up over 300 stairs to the breathtaking lookout, perched 250 feet above the canyon floor.

 Planning your stay